liatrio/autogov-workflows/README.md

 #### `.github/actions/build-image/action.yaml`

 - `image-digest` (string): The image digest of the image that was built from the build-image job.
+- `subject-name-sanitized` (string): The sanitized (lowercase) subject name for OCI compliance.
+Use this value when referencing OCI image paths to ensure compliance with OCI naming requirements.

 #### `.github/actions/build-blob/action.yaml`